-- Example 1: A spring crop was planted in 2014.
-Due to excess moisture at the time the 2015 fall crop should be planted, the spring crop was not able to be harvested by the fall FPD and prevents planting of a fall-planted crop for the 2015 CY. - Example 2: A spring crop was planted in 2014.
-Due to excess moisture, the 2014 spring crop was prevented from being harvested by the calendar date for the end of the insurance period for the crop (AIP granted additional time to harvest the crop).
-Continued adverse weather prevented harvest or removal of the crop from the field until a late spring month of 2015.
-Subsequent spring weather conditions prevented field preparation and/or planting of the 2015 spring crop (e.g., 2015 canola) by the spring FPD due to the 2014 crop not being harvested.
+Example 2: A spring crop was planted in 2015.
+Due to excess moisture, the 2015 spring crop was prevented from being harvested by the calendar date for the end of the insurance period for the crop (AIP granted additional time to harvest the crop).
+Continued adverse weather prevented harvest or removal of the crop from the field until a late spring month of 2016.
+Subsequent spring weather conditions prevented field preparation and/or planting of the 2016 spring crop (e.g., 2016 canola) by the spring FPD due to the 2015 crop not being harvested.